June 20: Today in Royal History

 June 20, 1810 – Death by a lynch mob of Axel von Fersen the Younger, favorite of Marie Antoinette, Queen of France, in Stockholm, Sweden; initially buried at the Riddarholmen Church in Stockholm, Sweden, later buried with his family at Ljungs Church in Ljung, Östergötland, Sweden

 In May 1810, the new Crown Prince of Sweden died suddenly after falling from his horse.
 Rumors quickly spread that he had been poisoned by the former King’s supporters – more specifically, at the hands of Axel von Fersen.
 On June 20, 1810, the funeral was held for the Crown Prince.
 As Marshal of the Realm, von Fersen was one of the leaders of the procession through Stockholm.
-Despite a heavy presence of guards, several people broke free from the crowd in attempts to get to von Fersen, while the guards mostly just looked on with disinterest.
+Despite the heavy presence of guards, several people broke free from the crowd in attempts to get to von Fersen, while the guards mostly just looked on with disinterest.
 Fleeing the crowds, he tried to find safety in a nearby house but was quickly pursued and overtaken.
 He was dragged back into the street where he was quickly attacked and killed by the angry mob who blamed him for the Crown Prince’s death.
 Several months later, he was cleared of having any part in the Crown Prince’s death.

 Unofficial Royalty: Axel von Fersen the Younger